free shipping from a purchase value of 49 euros in germany.

 Unless otherwise stated, we kindly ask you to consider that cookies used will be stored for a period of two years.

-• Processed data types: Usage data (e.g. websites visited, interest in content, access times); Meta, communication and process data (e.g. IP addresses, time information, identification numbers, consent status); Event Data (Facebook) (“Event Data” is data that can be transmitted from us to Facebook, e.g. via Facebook pixels (via apps or other means) and relates to persons or their actions; the data includes, for example, information about visits to websites, interactions with content, functions, installations of apps, purchases of products, etc.; Event data is processed for the purpose of creating target groups for content and advertising information (Custom Audiences).
-Event Data does not include the actual content (such as written comments), login information, and Contact Information (such as names, email addresses, and phone numbers).
-Event Data is deleted by Facebook after a maximum of two years, the Custom Audiences created from them with the deletion of our Facebook account).
+• Types of Data Processed: Usage data (e.g., websites visited, interest in content, access times); meta, communication, and procedural data (e.g., IP addresses, timestamps, identification numbers, consent status); Event data (Facebook) (“Event data” refers to data that may be transmitted by us to Facebook—for example, via Facebook Pixel (through apps or other means)—and that relates to individuals or their actions; This data includes, for example, information about website visits, interactions with content, features, app installations, product purchases, etc.; the event data is processed for the purpose of creating target groups for content and advertising information (Custom Audiences); Event data does not include the actual content (such as comments posted), login information, or contact information (i.e., no names, email addresses, or phone numbers).
+Event data is deleted by Facebook after a maximum of two years; the target audiences created from this data are deleted when our Facebook account is deleted.

 • Data subjects: Users (e.g. website visitors, users of online services).

-• Purposes of Processing: Web Analytics (e.g. access statistics, recognition of returning visitors); Targeting (e.g. profiling based on interests and behaviour, use of cookies); Marketing; Profiles with user-related information (Creating user profiles); Conversion tracking (Measurement of the effectiveness of marketing activities); Affiliate Tracking.
-Provision of our online services and usability.
+• Purposes of processing: Audience measurement (e.g., traffic statistics, identification of returning visitors); tracking (e.g., interest-based/behavioral profiling, use of cookies); Marketing; profiles containing user-related information (creation of user profiles); conversion tracking (measuring the effectiveness of marketing measures); audience targeting.
+Provision of our online services and user-friendliness.

 • Security measures: IP Masking (Pseudonymization of the IP address).

-• Opt-Out: We refer to the privacy policies of the respective service providers and the possibilities for objection (so-called “opt-out”).
-If no explicit opt-out option has been specified, it is possible to deactivate cookies in the settings of your browser.
-However, this may restrict the functions of our online offer.
-We therefore recommend the following additional opt-out options, which are offered collectively for each area:
+• Option to Opt Out: Please refer to the privacy policies of the respective providers and the opt-out options specified by them.
+If no explicit opt-out option has been provided, you have the option of disabling cookies in your browser settings.
+However, this may limit certain features of our online service.
+We therefore also recommend the following opt-out options, which are summarized and organized by category:

 b) Canada: https://www.youradchoices.ca/choices.